gospel-desk/www.logstown.com/about/index.md

 Chad Whitacre is the sole proprietor of Gospel Desk.
 He holds a B.A. in Ancient Languages with a minor in Theology from Wheaton College (Illinois), and is a member of the Anglican Church in North America, which he helped to found.
-He and his family live outside of Pittsburgh, Pennsylvania.
+He and his family live outside of Pittsburgh, Pennsylvania, USA.

 #### Contact